Xiao-kang-Wang/OED/README.md

 ### What is OPEX?

-OPEX is an optimal expression design framework to help biologist to select the most information experiments to conduct given the experiments conducted up to now.
-This repo demonstrates the application of OPEX on collecting gene expression data of <em>E. coli<em> under the stress of antibiotic and biocide.
+OPEX is an optimal expression design framework to help biologists to select the most information experiments to conduct given the experiments conducted up to now.
+This repo demonstrates the application of OPEX on collecting gene expression data of <em>E. coli<em> under the stress of various antibiotics and biocides.

 ### Dependencies
 * [mlegp](https://cran.r-project.org/web/packages/mlegp/index.html)